-Want to create some Easter magic for your kids?
+Looking for magical Easter ideas for your kids?
 Here’s how to make easter bunny footprints from your door to their easter baskets!

 When I was a kid, my mom was a super mom.
 Truly, I didn’t realize it at the time, but she did so much to make holidays special for my sister and I.